Group-6-June-EncodeSolidityBootcamp/Cosplay_Club/README.md

 ![Cosplay Club](https://i.imgur.com/8A3UU3J.jpg)

-Cosplay Club is a cosplay contest app where users will submit their cosplay image on the theme/topic.
-Judges can use our JuDAO to vote for the winner.
+Cosplay Club conducts cosplay contests where users can submit their cosplay image on the theme/topic.
+Judges can use our ERC20 tokens to vote for the winner.
+A DAO is set up for admin actions like burning an inappropriate submission, closing the voting, etc.

 - Submissions & Votes will be displayed on the frontend.
+- Submissions are NFT.
+- Erc20 token for voting.
 - The winner will receive a special NFT Prize & Tokens.🏆💵🤑
+- DAO with owner role for admin actions.
 - ✨Magic ✨